ArashPartow/exprtk/readme.txt

       dominant principles of the ExprTk library.

  (01) ExprTk  uses a  rudimentary imperative  programming model  with
-      syntax based on languages such as Pascal and C.
+      syntax based  on languages  such as  Pascal and  C. Furthermore ExprTk  is  an LL(2)  type  grammar and  is  processed using  a recursive descent parsing algorithm.

  (02) Supported types are float, double, long double and MPFR/GMP.